yeoman/yeoman-assert/README.md

 - **path** (String|Array) Path to a file.

-Assert that a file doesn't exists.
+Assert that a file doesn't exist.

 ```js
 assert.noFile('templates/user.hbs');